 The History of the Luau

-If you are interested in the history of the Luau, you can read more about it here.
+If you are interested in finding out more on history of the Luau, you can read more in-depth about it here.

 7 Typical Luau Foods: